im-samz/build-custom-tool-with-code/README.md

 ### 3. Configure MCP Client

-Starting the `remote-hellow-world` MCP server in `./.vscode/mcp.json` will prompt you to provide:
+Starting the `remote-hello-world` MCP server in `./.vscode/mcp.json` will prompt you to provide:

 - App name (your Azure Function app name)
 - `mcp_extension` key